-- Connect the power with either one or two power cords. - Connect the network. - Either switch on the power supply.
-Connect to MDM via a browser connection (details see below) and read more details in the 'Help' menu. - o Or proceed with the hardware set up. - Connect the output and input cables.
+- Connect the power with either one or two power cords. - Connect the network to LAN port N1 or N2. - Either switch on the power supply.
+Connect to MDM via a browser connection (details see below) and read more details in the 'Help' menu. - Or proceed with the hardware set up. - Connect the output and input cables.
 See chapter 7.2 Hardware connections. - Switch on the power. - Connect to MDM via a browser connection (details see below) and read more details in the 'Help' menu.

 To open the administration interface from a remote browser, use the default IP address: 169.254.213.44.
 Netmask 255.255.255.0.
 This address can never be changed but a second IP address can be specified in the network settings.
+If you connected both LAN ports N1 and N2, the default IP address is only reachable on the first port N1.